shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 }
 ```

-And the window will remain open indefinitely, untill CTRL + C is detected.
+And the window will remain open indefinitely, until user presses `CTRL + C` on the keyboard.